Pacifism in Islam

 Different Muslim movements through history had linked pacifism with Muslim theology.
 However, warfare has been an integral part of Islamic history both for the defense and the spread of the faith since the time of Muhammad.

-Peace is an important aspect of Islam, and Muslims are encouraged to strive for peace and peaceful solutions to all problems.
-However, most Muslims are generally not pacifists, as the teachings in the Qur'an and Hadith allow for wars to be fought if they can be justified.
+The teachings in the Qur'an and Hadith allow for wars to be fought if they can be justified.
 According to James Turner Johnson, there is no normative tradition of pacifism in Islam.

 Prior to the Hijra travel Muhammad struggled non-violently against his opposition in Mecca.
 It was not until after the exile that the Quranic revelations began to adopt a more offensive perspective.
 Fighting in self-defense is not only legitimate but considered obligatory upon Muslims, according to the Qur'an.
 The Qur'an, however, says that should the enemy's hostile behavior cease, then the reason for engaging the enemy also lapses.